drycc/website/content/en/docs/managing-workflow/tuning-component-settings.md

 You can set resource limits to Workflow components by modifying the values.yaml file fetched earlier.
 This file has a section for each Workflow component.
-To set a limit to any Workflow component just add `limitsCpu`, `limitsMemory` in the section and set them to the appropriate values.
+To set a limit to any Workflow component just add `resources` in the section and set them to the appropriate values.

 Below is an example of how the builder section of `values.yaml` might look with CPU and memory limits set: